Knight Without Armour: Reception

+Box office

+Kinematograph Weekly reported the film as a "runner up" at the British box office in January 1938.

+Critical

-New York Times critic Frank Nugent praised the film, approving the title change from the book (from Without Armour to Knight Without Armour), “placing it in the realm of chivalry and high adventure.”
-He described the production as “a perfect fusion of several remarkable talents, so serene a blend that we cannot be sure which division is entitled to the most credit...
-It is a soundly narrated picture—colorful, romantic, melodramatic, and a first rate entertainment.”
-Nugent singled out “relative newcomer” John Clements' “moving and poignant” portrayal of Poushkoff, predicting “we shall probably hear more of him.”
-In fact Clements had a brilliant career ahead of him, including a knighthood.
+The New York Times critic Frank Nugent praised the film, approving the title change from the book (from Without Armour to Knight Without Armour), "placing it in the realm of chivalry and high adventure".
+He described the production as "a perfect fusion of several remarkable talents, so serene a blend that we cannot be sure which division is entitled to the most credit...
+It is a soundly narrated picture—colorful, romantic, melodramatic, and a first rate entertainment".
+Nugent singled out "relative newcomer" John Clements's "moving and poignant" portrayal of Poushkoff, predicting that "we shall probably hear more of him".
+In fact, Clements had a brilliant career ahead of him, including a knighthood.

-In a 2016 article for Criterion, critic Michael Sragow notes that “Between 1935 and 1940, when (Graham) Greene was the movie critic for The Spectator and the short-lived weekly Night and Day, no spy film won higher praise from him than..
-Knight Without Armour...(Greene described the film as) ‘melodrama of the most engaging kind, the heroic wish-fulfillment dream of adolescence all the world over.’
+In a 2016 article for Criterion, critic Michael Sragow notes, "Between 1935 and 1940, when [Graham] Greene was the movie critic for The Spectator and the short-lived weekly Night and Day, no spy film won higher praise from him than ...
+Knight Without Armour.
+Greene described the film as "melodrama of the most engaging kind, the heroic wish-fulfillment dream of adolescence all the world over".
 But he loved it all the same.
-Using one of the highest terms of praise in his critical lexicon, Greene called it ‘a first-class thriller.' “ Greene's complete review appears at the end of the piece.
+Using one of the highest terms of praise in his critical lexicon, Greene called it "a first-class thriller".
+Greene's complete review appears at the end of the piece.

 The Variety review was somewhat unfavourable: "A labored effort to keep this picture neutral on the subject of the Russian Revolution finally completely overshadows the simple love story intertwining Marlene Dietrich and Robert Donat. ...
 Performances on the whole are good, though Dietrich restricts herself to just looking glamorous in any setting or costume."

 Dietrich had been promised $250,000 plus 10% of the gross profits for her efforts.
 Korda's usual extravagance resulted in a budget of $350,000, much of it spent on authentic sets and costumes, and the film did not make a profit.
 Korda was unable to pay Dietrich fully, but she agreed to forego the rest if Korda hired Josef von Sternberg to direct I, Claudius.